 Director – Takashi Yamazaki – 2019 – Japan – Cert.
 12a – 93m

-Master thief Lupin III sets out to steal a diary protected by a lock with a fiendishly complex mechanism and becomes embroiled in an occult, Nazi plot to take over the world – out on BD, DVD and BD/DVD combi on Monday, September 20th
+Master thief Lupin III sets out to steal a diary protected by a lock with a fiendishly complex mechanism and becomes embroiled in an occult, Nazi plot to take over the world – screening in Scotland Loves Anime, Edinburgh on Monday, October 11th at 18.00 and Online (ten titles for only £4!!!)
+October 1st – November 1st

 A character with a long history in Japan in anime, manga artist Monkey Punch’s celebrated gentleman thief Arsène Lupin III is a descendant of Frenchman Maurice LeBlanc‘s Arsène Lupin character.
 LeBlanc’s bona fide character recently featured in the French live action Netflix series Lupin (creator: George Kay, 2021).